Showing 1 of 2

 Boeing, once a symbol of American industrial strength, is now facing an escalating financial turmoil.
 The company, contending with a damaging strike and years of operational and safety challenges, announced plans to borrow $10 billion from major banks.
 Additionally, the aerospace titan seeks to raise $25 billion by selling stock and debt on Wall Street to maintain liquidity.

 The latest financial maneuver follows Boeing’s report of $33 billion in core operating losses over the last six years.
 These setbacks, combined with the grounding of commercial airplane production due to a month-long strike involving 33,000 members of the International Association of Machinists (IAM), have crippled the company’s production lines.
-This comes as Boeing grapples with multiple operational challenges, including a series of tragic accidents involving its best-selling 737 Max.

 - ADVERTISEMENT -